gibbsly/iiid/README.md

 The formula for this is `trigger = ( ( id * 100 ) + count ) * -1`.

 So for example -216 gives 16 of the item with id 2

-### Containers
-this doesn't touch containers, but I may add that functionality later

 ### Versioning
 This only modifies an item once, once an item has had it's nbt applied the iiid data is removed.